cert-manager is a tool that automates certificate management. This can be integrated with Istio gateways to manage TLS certificates.

 Certificate can be created as described in Istio Gateway, then referenced in the

-apiVersion: extensions/v1beta1 kind: Ingress metadata: name: ingress annotations: kubernetes.io/ingress.class: istio spec: rules: - host: my.example.com http: ... tls: - hosts: - my.example.com # This should match a DNS name in the Certificate secretName: ingress-cert # This should match the Certifcate secretName
+apiVersion: networking.k8s.io/v1beta1 Kind: Ingress metadata: name: ingress annotations: kubernetes.io/ingress.class: istio spec: rules: - host: my.example.com http: ... tls: - hosts: - my.example.com # This should match a DNS name in the Certificate secretName: ingress-cert # This should match the Certificate secretName